This article lists the most common network issues that can occur while using Sound Alerts and how to solve them.

 Now that you've found the blocked domain, it is time to fix the issue.
 If your ISP is blocking the domain, you can call your ISP to unblock it.
 Another way to fix it is using a Virtual Private Network (VPN).

 When the router or something else is blocking the domain, it is recommended to check the security settings and restart the router.
 Sometimes your Firewall and Antivirus Software can be the ones blocking the domain, so it can be a solution to disable them temporarily.
-Reactivate them if you can reach the domain after you disabled your Firewall and Antivirus Software.
+Reactivate them if you can reach the domain after you disable your Firewall and Antivirus Software.
 After that, you should adjust the filtering lists to include the Sound Alerts domains.

 If you still face problems after this guide, do not worry: You can join our Discord server to talk to our team of Sound Alerts experts.